Trade Setup for Friday: Top 10 things you should know before Opening Bell

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs 169 crore compared to domestic institutional investors who bought Rs 9 crore worth of equities in the Indian equity market.
+Foreign institutional investors (FIIs) sold shares worth Rs 182 crore compared to domestic institutional investors who bought Rs 233 crore in the Indian equity market.

 Stocks with high delivery percentage: